-Twenty years ago serendipity allowed us to acquire an acre of agricultural farm land adjoining our garden, for many decades treated with artificial chemicals.
-Planted with wildflower seeds it has been transformed into a meadow of flowers, grasses, fungi, native hedges and trees in a wonder of regeneration.
+Twenty five years ago we acquired an acre of agricultural farm land adjoining our garden, for many decades treated with artificial chemicals.
+Planted with wildflower seeds it has been transformed into a wildflower meadow of flowers, grasses, fungi, native hedges and trees in a wonder of regeneration.
 It now supports a rich biodiversity of plant and wildlife and has been awarded private nature reserve status by Suffolk Wildlife Trust.
-It remains an oasis surrounded by the vast chemically treated wastelands of East Anglia and represents a strong statement of chromatic variation in contrast to the ‘fertiliser green’ of industrially managed earth.
+It remains an oasis surrounded by the vast chemically treated wastelands of East Anglia andrepresents a strong statement of chromatic variation in contrast to the ‘fertiliser green’ of industrially managedearth.

 Dawn Meadow July 5